benn-herrera/vku/README.md

     * uint32_t coords: uvec2, uvec3
 * Several spatial structs subclassed for conversion and assignment convenience
     * VkOffset2D, VkOffset3D
+      * zero-initialization constructors
       * easy conversion from/to ivec2, ivec3
     * VkExtent2D, VkExtent3D
+      * zero-initialization constructors
       * easy conversion to/from uvec2, uvec3
     * VkRect2D
+      * zero-initialization constructors
-      * easy construction from ivec2 offset + uvec2 extent
+      * easy construction from ivec2 offset and/or uvec2 extent
       * easy conversion to/from VkViewport
     * VkViewport
+      * zero-initialization constructor
       * easy conversion to/from VkRect2D
-      * easy assignment to offset & extent from vector and offset types
+      * easy assignment to offset & extent from vector and VkOffset types
 * All types are mix & match with base API - incremental integration is painless
 * Wrapped types work interchangeably with base types in the base Vulkan API